DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 Are there any costs involved?

 There is a small course booklet that students should keep hold of with a small cost attached from our printing department.
-Course textbooks are available from the Library or for purchase on Amazon and are highly recommended to succeed in this course.
+Course textbooks are available from the Library or for purchase on Amazon and highly recommended to succeed in this course.
 A computer/laptop isn't a requirement but access to one at home would be useful for revision and different tasks, study spaces are available for use at the college.

 FAQs